 How Will it Work?

 I will contact you within 24 hours from the moment your investment was made.
-You will receive a detailed email that will include your coaching agreement and the link to your coaching document where most sessions will take place.
-We will then schedule a video/call to get to know each other better.
+You will receive a detailed email that will include your mentoring agreement and we will then schedule for the initial video call.
 Since I want us to be sure we are a good fit before we start working together, your investment will be returned if you decide not to continue.

 What Can You Expect?

-I offer UNLIMITED parent coaching, and when I say unlimited – I mean unlimited.
-During your month of coaching, I will be replying your emails on a daily basis and I will be urging you to write as much as possible to make sure that you are getting the most out of your coaching.
+During this time, we will be holding weekly video sessions between which you are encouraged to email and message me as often as you like.
+I will be replying your emails and messages on a daily basis and I will be urging you to write as much as possible to make sure that you are getting the most out of your rogram.
 While our main goal is to significantly improve your family life, cooperation, and communication with your loved ones, we will also be concentrating on your fears, worries, and insecurities to improve your personal life experience.

 Some Feedback from Parents: